Who are you?

 -

-In our time in coffee, we have never seen good results that didn't start with a passion for flavors and for the people and plants involved in creating them.
+What makes good coffee good?Love.
+Seriously.
+In our time in coffee, we have never seen good results that didn't start with a passion for flavor and for the people and plants involved in creating them.
 Good coffee requires everything to go well: tree genetics, soil chemistry, weather, farm processing methods, storage and logistics from the farm to the roaster, roasting technique, packaging, grinding, and brewing.
 And considering that most consumers expect coffee to be cheap (when was the last time you paid $5 for a cup of coffee?
 How about for beer or wine?), the motivation to do coffee well rarely comes from economic incentive.